 - Prescription drugs

 There are certainly many other factors that can cause an accident to take place.
 It only takes one of the above factors to exist in order for a catastrophic accident to occur.
 Even when bicyclists wear helmets, they are still at risk for serious injury or death.
 Motor vehicle drivers have the safeguards of seatbelts as well as front and side airbags to protect them if they crash.
+What may be an injury-free minor fender bender for a car or truck, can be catastrophic for a bike rider involved in a car accident.
 Bicyclists do not have any substantial protection to shield them from the road or from cars, trucks and motorcycles.
 Some of the most common injuries associated with bicycle crashes include: